xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 In either case the max amount of potential across the worldviews is exactly the tight amount of potential we wanted assigned.

-And so, with worldviews in hand, we can more accurately build up a cost analysis from the micro- to macro-level of operations.
-This gives us the results we expect for macro-operations, so we can then rely on classical physicist's method reasoning to stitch together any macro-operations.
-That gives us our full picture of program analysis.
+And so, with worldviews in hand, we can salvage the niceness of locality by wrapping a bunch of local accountings together and letting them make each other more flexible.
+From such an accounting we can reconstruct a potential function that satisfies the standard framework for amortized analysis.
+This leaves us with a program analysis built off the physicist's method that can give many tighter bounds than its predecessors.

 # Wrap Up

-Now you've seen how the quantum physicist's method fills in the gaps at the micro-level left by the classical physicist's method.
-Worldviews salvage the niceness of locality by wrapping a bunch of local accountings together and letting them make each other more flexible.
-Then we can slot the results of analyzing each macro-operation directly into our classical physicist's method framework.
-This leaves us with a program analysis built off the physicist's method that can give many tighter bounds than its predecessors.

 If you are interested in seeing such an analysis in action, I'll point you again to my work extending AARA [here](https://dl.acm.org/doi/abs/10.1145/3473581).